Olympic Athletes Fear Retaliation If They Speak Out

 A spokeswoman for USA Shooting says that Sanderson's criticism had nothing to do with why he was temporarily blocked from the training center.
 She says there are allegations against him that will be worked out in mediation.

-Last March, after Sanderson was booted from the training center, a former Olympian, triathlete Steve Sexton, wrote an op-ed in the Wall Street Journal.
+Last March, after Sanderson was booted from the training center, triathlete Steve Sexton, wrote an op-ed in the Wall Street Journal.
 In it, he described how he had been retaliated against after he lobbied for reforms to the USOC.
 "I was removed in 2016 from my role as an elected athlete representative at USA Triathlon after I lobbied congressional staff for reforms to the USOC." he wrote, adding, "A growing chorus of past Olympians is calling for reform."

 Jon Little, an attorney who has represented multiple athletes who have brought cases against the U.S. Olympic Committee and sports governing bodies like USA Swimming and USA Taekwondo, says one client just recently decided against pursuing a case after being sexually molested by her trainer in an Olympic sport.

-Note: A previous version of this story misidentified Steve Sexton as a former Olympian.
-He did not compete in the Olympics.